Tackle Business Trips Alcohol-Free

 Then you find one person in the room and ask them how they are doing and listen to their answer.
 You’ve now just nailed the first fifteen minutes.

-You are now on your last fifteen minutes – go to the most powerful person in the room – likely the one that is responsible for you being there – and look that person straight in the eye and smile at her or him with your minty breath.
-Say that this has been a great evening but you are training for a marathon and need to be up at 4:45 am and need to get going.
+You are now on your last fifteen minutes – go to the most powerful person in the room – likely the one who is responsible for you being there – and look that person straight in the eye and smile at her or him with your minty breath.
+Say that this has been a great evening, but you are training for a marathon and need to be up at 4:45 am and need to get going.

 Then flee!